StableUnit/stableunit_dao/README.md

   contract for redeem them for suDAO over time contract which pays to developers in 5 milestones, and DAO can vote NO is dev didn’t reach milestones.
 3. multisig sells these NFTs on OPEN
+4. build the best stablecoin possible
+5. share ownership for every person in the world